fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 # Create class definitions and instantiate objects

-A class is a blueprint for creating objects and objects are the building-blocks that make up a program.
+A class is a blueprint for creating objects, and objects are the building-blocks that make up a program.
 In C#, you define classes using the `class` keyword.
 You can create objects from a class using the `new` operator.
 Each object created from a class is an instance of that class.

 In this exercise, you create a console app that uses class definitions to instantiate objects.